 Colchicine (By mouth)

-Treats and prevents gout attacks, gouty arthritis, and other medical problems.
-Also treats a rare condition called familial Mediterranean fever (FMF).
+Treats and prevents gout attacks.
+Also treats familial Mediterranean fever (FMF).

 ColcrysThere may be other brand names for this medicine.